OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Both result in the same action, the user will be redirected to the specified chat in Telegram ("fridadotre" in this case).
 However, universal links give several key benefits that are not applicable when using custom URL schemes and are the recommended way to implement deep linking, according to the [Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html "Universal Links").
 Specifically, universal links are:

 - **Unique**: Unlike custom URL schemes, universal links can’t be claimed by other apps, because they use standard HTTP or HTTPS links to the app's website.
 They were introduced as a way to *prevent* URL scheme hijacking attacks (an app installed after the original app may declare the same scheme and the system might target all new requests to the last installed app).
-- **Secure**: When users install the app, iOS downloads and checks a file (`apple-app-site-association`) that was uploaded to the web server to make sure that the website allows the app to open URLs on its behalf.
+- **Secure**: When users install the app, iOS downloads and checks a file (the Apple App Site Association or AASA) that was uploaded to the web server to make sure that the website allows the app to open URLs on its behalf.
 Only the legitimate owners of the URL can upload this file, so the association of their website with the app is secure.
 - **Flexible**: Universal links work even when the app is not installed.
 Tapping a link to the website would open the content in Safari, as users expect.
 - **Simple**: One URL works for both the website and the app.
 - **Private**: Other apps can communicate with the app without needing to know whether it is installed.